AKC Chihuahua puppies in Missouri

 Q. Is it safe to bring my puppy out in public, after picking him/her up?

 A. Your puppy will have at least one set of puppy shots before leaving our home.
 Please discuss this concern with your vet and be sure to bring his vaccination records.
-According to some vaccine manufacturers, it may take 7-21 days for the puppy to develop immunity from the date of his first vaccine.
+According to some vaccine manufacturers, it may take 7-21 days for the puppy to develop immunity from the date of his vaccine.
+We recommend bringing your puppy out to socialize but keeping him/her off the ground/floor until 21 days after the 3rd set of vaccinations.

 Q: What do I need to buy or do before picking up my puppy?